kojix2/libui_paradise/README.md

 in the long run I plan to simplify this if possible. **The less code we have to write, the better** - as long as the end code is still **readable**.

+Note that the subclass situation may change eventually; see upstream kojix2 and related discussion for fiddle.
+For the time being, though, I'll retain my old approach until I am sufficiently content with the project as-is.
+Right now libui_paradise has way too much undocumented and untested code and I still have not added all examples either (coloured text, for instance, still has to be added; and more image-related examples that are smaller).
+Stay tuned.

 ## How to require the libui_paradise project